-Corp Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \dots^4 PRIN PRINCIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT ERSIGHT 1.
-A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: In our Corporate Governance Statement 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: In our Corporate Governance Statement 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation: in our Corporate Governance Statement 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. the fact that we follow this recommendation: In our Corporate Governance Statement
+Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed \dots We have NOT followed the recommendation in full for the whole of the period above.
+We have disclosed \dots^4 PRINC IPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVE RSIGHT 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: in our Corporate Governance Statement and information about the respective roles and responsibilities of our board and management (including those matters expressly reserved to the board and those delegated to management): in our Board Charter at www.metcash.com/investor-centre/corporate-information/corporate-governance 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: in our Corporate Governance Statement 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation: in our Corporate Governance Statement 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. the fact that we follow this recommendation: in our Corporate Governance Statement